mpusz/wg21-papers/src/2982R0_std_quantity_as_a_numeric_type.md

 template<PrefixableUnit auto U> inline constexpr yobi_<U> yobi;
 ```

+_Please note that we need two lines with two definitions in the case of a class template and
+an associated variable template.
+C and C++ standards allow to provide the same identifier for
+a class and its variable and append the variable name after the class definition.
+None of this is allowed for class templates._

 ## Scaled units

 In the [@SI], all units are either base or derived units or prefixed versions of those.